AndreiMoraru123/ContextCollector/README.md

 I provided some model ```pruning``` functions in the ```pipeline.py``` file, both structured and unstructured (global and local), but I use neither and do not recommend them as they are now.
 You could achieve faster inference by cutting out neurons or connections, but you will also hinder the performance.

-I highly avoid structured pruning, as it will just wipe out most of the learned vocabulary, at no speed gains.
+I highly avoid structured pruning (both L1 and L2), as it will just wipe out most of the learned vocabulary, at no speed gains.

 Example: